pandaproject/panda/docs/users.rst

 Creating new users in bulk
 ==========================

-If you need to create a lot of users you can also use your administrative API key to create new users via the `API <api.rst>`_.
+If you need to create a lot of users you can also use your administrative API key to create new users via the :doc:`API <api>`.